TonePoems/PyRPG_Mini/test coverage/coverage.md

 This file is a representation of how each group member individually tested their code.
 If you want the actual metrics check the metrics folder within this test coverage folder.
+For a game that is based on user input it is tough to have great coverage because there are possibilities with every character individually etc.

 Caleb Austin:
   -